jesse-jesse/r_intro/resources.md

 ## To learn more

-1. [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Whickham
+1. [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham

 2. [Modern Dive](http://moderndive.com/) by Chester Ismay and Albert Y. Kim